vkumpost/FindPeaks/README.md

 [Julia](https://julialang.org/) package for peak detection inspired by MATLAB's `findpeaks` function.

 The current version can find peaks in a data vector together with their prominences and widths.
-The peaks can be filtered base on the minimal prominence or minimal distance between the individual peaks.
+The peaks can be filtered based on several properties including minimal prominence and height, the minimal distance between the individual peaks, and minimal and maximal width.

 ## Installation